emanuelalkobi/quickdraw_recognition/README.md

 test.py:
 This file is an helper file and his main target his to run the validation draws over the CNN during training.It is also used the run the test_our.py file.

+The CNN/saved_see directory is used to save and store the trained model after training.

 ### Interactive web site:

 http://wym613.github.io